 Since 2013 ACF has partnered with Minnesota Public Radio to offer this distinctive composition program for students ages 14-18.
 Students submit one original piece for the selected instrumentation, which changes each year to offer new creative challenges.

 The deadline to submit a piece was Monday, December 2, 2019.
-After the deadline, composer mentor Edie Hill and the panel of performers selected four composers who will benefit from the mentorship and workshop process this program offers, and whose submissions demonstrate good playability, creativity, structure, and overall musical effect.
+Composer mentor Edie Hill and the panel of performers select composers who will benefit from the mentorship and workshop process this program offers, and whose submissions demonstrate good playability, creativity, structure, and overall musical effect.

 After final edits are turned in and reviewed, two students will be selected to have their music performed in the Showcase Concert: a live radio broadcast from Ted Mann Concert Hall, which is later available to stream on the MPR website.